solidjs/solid-docs-legacy/langs/en/guides/testing.md

 Now if you `npm run test:coverage`, you'll see the test coverage.

-If you want nice HTML coverage reports, you
+If you want nice HTML coverage reports, you can use `c8 -r html` instead of `c8` to enable the html reporter.

 ### Watch Mode